Tutorial Courses and Independent Research

 - that departments periodically review research and independent study projects to inform the establishment of guidelines as to appropriate content; i.e., that credit is given for substantive and pedagogically meritorious experiences, and not, for example, for technical or administrative assistance.

 - that departments establish mechanisms for reviewing proposed research and independent study projects to assure their appropriateness.
-This review should be conducted by the DUS or another faculty member designated by the DUS and should be completed prior to the due date for each student’s academic schedule.
+This review should be conducted by the DUS or another faculty member designated by the DUS and should be completed prior to the deadline for each student’s academic schedule.
 The review should include consideration of the content of the project, whether the student has appropriate preparation, and whether the proposed independent study fits into a cogent overall plan of study.

 - that departments and programs periodically review independent study to ensure that credit being given is appropriate for the intensity and substance of the experience.
 It is expected that independent study for academic credit should be at least as meaningful an academic experience as a regular Yale College course.
 Senior projects or other independent study courses not meeting this standard should be half-credit or noncredit.